MarcusGrass/timeout/Readme.md

 # License

-This project is licensed under the MIT license.
+This project is licensed under the MIT license, it can be found [here](./LICENSE).

 Additionally, some code was copied from `syn`, you can find that code and a link to the original code and license at the top of the file [here](./timeout-macro-parse/src/compile_error.rs).